Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Materials and Method

 \subsection{The overview of ScNucAdapt}

 In conclusion, ScNucAdapt consists of three parts.
 The framework is shown in Figure \ref{Scnuc}.
 The first is the shared encoder for the source and target datasets, aiming to extract representations in the same latent space.
-The second is the dynamic selection of clusters; in this part, ScNucAdapt is responsible for clustering cell types in target datasets without giving prior knowledge on the number of clusters.
+The second is the dynamic clustering in target representations.
+In this part, ScNucAdapt is responsible for clustering cell types in target datasets without giving prior knowledge on the number of clusters, and further adjusting through a split and merge framework.
 Then, we introduce CS Divergence and the rule for merging between the predicted target clusters and the source datasets.
-ScNucAdapt first trains without merging.
-After a certain epoch, ScNucAdapt starts calculating CS Divergence and performs merging in terms of the merging rules.
-Moreover, the total training loss consists of classification loss $L_{cls}$, which is the cross-entropy loss, and the $L_{cs}$ described in section \ref{merg}.